Mazatech/amanithsvg-website/_docs/desc/002-requirements-limitations.md

 # Requirements and limitations

-Starting from version 1.3.3, AmanithSVG is thread-safe: all the exposed functions can be called from multiple threads at the same time.
+AmanithSVG is thread-safe: all the exposed functions can be called from multiple threads at the same time.
 Implementation makes use of the following libraries to implement thread-safety:

 - native Win32 calls on Windows platform